 This essay collection, co-edited by M. Jennifer Bloxam (Williams College) and Andrew Shenton, is devoted to exploring the richness of Christian musical traditions from ancient chant to contemporary African-American gospel music.
 It reflects the distinctive critical perspectives of the Society for Christian Scholarship in Music, an association of scholars dedicated to exploring the intersections of Christian faith and musical scholarship.
-As part of our 15th anniversary celebrations, SCSM seeks to celebrate its work in the world and bring it to a larger audience by offering a cross-section of the most outstanding scholarship presented at our annual conferences.
+As part of our 15th anniversary celebrations, SCSM sought to celebrate its work in the world and to bring it to a larger audience by offering a cross-section of the most outstanding scholarship presented at our annual conferences.
 This collection draws on selected keynotes from the last fifteen years, along with a core of essays by notable senior scholars associated with the Society.
 They are joined by three outstanding essays by junior scholars who have won the prize for best graduate student paper at our annual conference in recent years.

 “Considering Christian Song in Context”

 - Karen Westerfield Tucker (Boston University)

 “Song as a Sign and Means of Christian Unity”